Grade Inflation: The Next Battleground for Higher Education

 Looking at algorithms

-It has been interesting to look at the degree awarding algorithms and regulations at institutions where I have worked or examined at observe how their algorithms have evolved in ways that provide more opportunities for borderline marks to be reviewed.
+It has been interesting to look at the degree awarding algorithms and regulations at institutions where I have worked or examined and observe how their algorithms have evolved in ways that provide more opportunities for borderline marks to be reviewed.
 I now see approaches taken that seek to provide outcomes which recognise the level a student can operate at, rather than provide an “averaged” profile that reflects performance over time.

 Let’s be honest, these decisions are not being taken for the benefit of the students.
 With more students gaining higher grades it has become difficult for employers to distinguish between candidates using degree classification alone, yet universities have dragged their feet on other initiatives such as Grade Point Average (GPA) and the Higher Education Achievement Report (HEAR), both of which offer employers a more candid and richer insight into student performance and skills.
+The lack of progress made on GPA, will be perceived as institutional protectionism which only adds further perception of a sector driven by individual desire rather than collective ownership.

 Why haven’t universities engaged with these initiatives with as much vigour as they have done to enhance their league table metrics?

 I believe that if university leaders don’t step up and take control of the league table agenda, then the next big clash with government will be around the university sector’s ability to self-govern its academic standards.
-Does the sector really want the new Office for Students to become an Ofsted for HE, with all the tools of an inspectorate and the ability to create its own assessment of university performance?
+Does the sector really want the Office for Students to become an Ofsted for HE, with all the tools of an inspectorate and the ability to create its own assessment of university performance?
 It might be an attractive proposition for some politicians who want to remove VCs and reduce their remuneration.